SingularityIndonesia/SingularityBaseMobile/Docs/README_POSTMANT_CLIENT_GENERATOR.md

 # Important
 The collection files must be named with the suffix `.postman_collection.json`. ex: `Cart New.postman_collection.json`.
 You can have spaces noproblem.

 Your code will be generated in `build/generated/kotlin/postman_client` directory.
+The directory is automatically added to the sourceSet, you can consume the functions right away.